nourrosama/Lab2-Requirement-/README.md

       - Processes and validates user inputs.
       - Displays results or responds to user interactions.
       - Organizes the application into distinct sections such as templates and static files.

+## Installation
+To run this application locally, follow these steps:
+  - 1.Clone this repository: